T

 Gaeng Hung Lay

-A rich, sweet, and sour Burmese-influenced pork belly curry.
-Unlike other Thai curries, it's relatively dry and packed with spices like ginger and tamarind.
+A rich, sweet, and savory Burmese-influenced pork belly curry with a distinct tamarind tang.
+Unlike other Thai curries, it's not typically spicy and has a wonderfully unctuous texture.

 $1.5–$3

-Where to try: Local street food stalls, especially near markets
+Where to try: Night Bazaar street food stalls

 Where locals eat — best neighborhoods